-According to Facebook Insight 49% of the people who visits this site are between 25 to 34 years.
+According to Facebook Insight, 49% of the people who visit this site are between 25 to 34 years.
 So we thought of writing Investment Strategies for young people & here it is.
-You may be unmarried or recently married or may be on the verge of starting a family.
+You may be unmarried or recently married or maybe on the verge of starting a family.
 You might be new to professional life or settling in your career.
-Also you may or may not have bought a house.
+Also, you may or may not have bought a house.
 If you are in these parameters go on to read….

-At the seed stage of life if you inculcate the right strategy in handling finances, you will lead a very comfortable life.
+At the seed stage of life, if you inculcate the right strategy in handling finances, you will lead a very comfortable life.
 You should list down their financial goals and make a financial plan.
-Construction of a house without a blue print is dangerous; so one must plan before you really act.
-One can take help of professional Financial Planners to give them a right direction.
-Make sure that all financial products should be taken on NEED based analysis and one should clearly avoid products that offer mixture of needs life investment with insurance etc. We have tried to provide a road map on financial management but they are generic in their approach.
+Construction of a house without a blueprint is dangerous; so one must plan before you really act.
+One can take the help of professional Financial Planners to give them the right direction.
+Make sure that all financial products should be taken on NEED-based analysis and one should clearly avoid products that offer a mixture of needs life investment with insurance etc. We have tried to provide a road map on financial management but they are generic in their approach.
 The actual decision should be based on their situation.

-You should opt for Term Insurance only, for at least 15 times of your annual income.
+You should opt for Term Insurance only, for at least 15 times your annual income.
 For example, if the income is 5 lacs a year, the sum assured should be Rs.75 lacs.
-Term insurance for such amount may cost around Rs.
-10-12000/- depending upon his age, health and habits.
+Term insurance for such an amount may cost around Rs.
+10-12000/- depending upon his age, health, and habits.
 He should avoid any other kind of Life Insurance or Unit linked insurance plan.
-If there are no depended no need of term plan also.
-Accidental and Mediclaim Policy if not provided by employer should be taken separately.
+If there are no depended no need of a term plan also.
+Accidental and Mediclaim Policy if not provided by the employer should be taken separately.

-One should look for property investment only if one is going to stay in such house for at least next 10 years.
-There is really no hurry to take immediate decision.
+One should look for property investment only if one is going to stay in such a house for at least the next 10 years.
+There is really no hurry to take an immediate decision.

-You should open a PPF (Public Provident Fund) account as soon as you get into job even if you are investing through EPF (Employee Provident Fund).
-We are not suggesting young investors that they should put the maximum amount permissible which is Rs.70000.
-But one should open the PPF account and just put little bit so that at least the account completes its lock-in period as soon as possible.
+You should open a PPF (Public Provident Fund) account as soon as you get into the job even if you are investing through EPF (Employee Provident Fund).
+We are not suggesting to young investors that they should put the maximum amount.
+But one should open the PPF account and just put a little bit so that at least the account completes its lock-in period as soon as possible.

-You should not think that he/she is too young to start thinking of retirement (after all we are not Rajnikanth who can defy age and health problems).
+You should not think that he/she is too young to start thinking of retirement.
 We just want to say that even a very small contribution towards retirement corpus at this stage would become a huge amount at the time of retirement as you have the POWER OF TIME in hand.
-At later stage, time cannot be compensated by investment huge amount also.
+At later stage, time cannot be compensated by investing a huge amount also.
 SIPs in Diversified Equity Funds are the best option for such planning.

-Loans like Education Loan or Home loan are good but in case one takes loan for buying expensive Car or exotic holidays that is a wrong approach.
-Also use of credit card should only be to substitute handling of cash and ease of payment and strictly it should not be used as tool to get loan.
+Loans like Education loans or Home loans are good but in case one takes a loan for buying an expensive Car or exotic holidays that is the wrong approach.
+Also, the use of credit cards should only be to substitute handling of cash and ease of payment and strictly it should not be used as a tool to get a loan.